 Best for: Holistic wellness and alternative therapies

 Rosewood Phuket offers the ideal balance of wellness, indulgence and sustainability.
 If you’re looking for a quick retreat away from Hong Kong, this makes the top of the list.
-The passionate staff (majority local to Thailand), Sandra Watermann, the hotel manager, and Andrew Turner, the general manager have worked together to create an environment that truly invites and relaxes you.
-Guests are instantly welcomed as part of the rosewood family, and every person you meet here has a smile on their face.
+The welcoming staff (the majority of whom are local to Thailand) create an environment that truly invites and relaxes you.
+Guests are instantly invited into the Rosewood family and every person you meet here has a smile on their face.

 Taking sustainability to be an individual discovery, the icing on the cake here is the holistic wellness approach.
-Asaya offers so much more than that 90-minute spa treatment you’ve been craving.
-From wellness retreats, daily yoga classes, alternative therapies (think: sound meditation and tapping solutions), you’re guaranteed to leave feeling like a fresher, healthier, better version of yourself.
+Asaya offers so much more than a 90-minute spa treatment.
+From wellness retreats, daily yoga classes, alternative therapies (think: sound meditation and tapping), you’re guaranteed to leave feeling like a fresher, healthier, better version of yourself.
 We had the pleasure of meeting Steve Harvey, the Resident Wellness Practitioner.
 He epitomises the Asaya ethos of meeting people wherever they are on their wellness journey, ensuring that they feel supported, safe and stimulated in a sustainable way.

 Best for: An all-round approach to eco living

 If Ecuador isn’t yet on your list, it will be now.
-Set in one of the world’s most important bio-regions, Mashpi Lodge is a futuristic and environmental “cocoon in the clouds”.
-Powered with 100% hydroelectricity, it’s no surprise this lodge is praised for its ecological, modern design.
+Set in one of the world’s most important bio regions, Mashpi Lodge is a futuristic and environmental “cocoon in the clouds”.
+Powered by 100% hydroelectricity, it’s no surprise this lodge is praised for its ecological, modern design.

 Best for: Discovering ocean wildlife in Asia